asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

     If you do not install the extension, and activate "hide to tray on close", your will have no access to the main window anymore.

-    Ásrbú will knows about some of this extensions and will try to detect them.
-If they are not available, the close to tray icon option, will minimize the Window instead of hide it.
+    Ásrbú knows about some of this extensions and will try to detect them.
+If they are not available, the close to tray icon option will minimize the Window instead of hide it.

 ### Control TAB Goes to